KashyapBhat/MyPathTowardsDataScience/README.md

 # MyPathTowardsDataScience

-Just a place to store ML/AI journey.
+Just a place to store the ML/AI journey.
 This might help others who are keen about ml.
 Will keep all my findings/projects here in this repo.
 It can be good articles, good videos, projects that I will be working onand so on.

 ## My Projects

-* **Automated paper evaluation** (https://github.com/KashyapBhat/AutomatedPaperEvaluation): *A project we took up in our college days to help teachers/lecturers evaluate examination papers easily using the power of Machine Learning.*
+* **Automated paper evaluation** (https://github.com/KashyapBhat/AutomatedPaperEvaluation): *A project we took up in our college days, to help teachers/lecturers evaluate examination papers easily using the power of Machine Learning.*

 ### Useful articles I found on web
   * [Highest rated ML](https://towardsdatascience.com/highest-rated-ml-projects-on-github-694486293512)